 If possible, avoid making your name or phone number three-dimensional so you will be able to reuse the same embossing dies on re-orders, or if you have multiple sets of business cards to order for additional employees.

 You don’t need us to tell you how vital new relationships are in business.
-So, how do you make a lasting impression in a world filled with the ephemeral?
+So, how do you make a lasting impression in a world filled with the endless-scroll news feeds and short attention spans?
 Well… a great personality is probably your bet.
 Unfortunately, you can’t buy one of those.
 But you can buy an awesome, well-design Business Card.
 What’s the look like?